 Dining in Italy is always a feast for the senses.
 If you want your senses to have the ultimate Italian rush, then the ingredients of delicious dishes and extraordinary surroundings, combine to make a trip to any of the best restaurants in Venice, Italy an unforgettable experience.
 What exactly constitutes ‘best Venetian restaurants’, you might ask?
-It could be the opulent surrounding of, say, The Gritti Palace or the Danieli Hotel, perhaps the luxury Villas in Venice, it might be the Venetian focal point that is St Mark’s Square, it might be a tiny café in an out-of-the-way narrow street that locals use.
+It could be the opulent surrounding of, say, The Gritti Palace or the Danieli Hotel, perhaps the Venice holiday apartments, it might be the Venetian focal point that is St Mark’s Square, it might be a tiny café in an out-of-the-way narrow street that locals use.

 A bit about Venice